Declaring, deploying, and interacting with the HelloStarknet contract locally

 Interacting with HelloStarknet locally

-Now that your instance of HelloStarknet is deployed, you can interact with via its functions.
-Starkli enables interaction with smart contracts via two primary commands, invoke and call.
+Now that your instance of HelloStarknet is deployed, you can interact with via its functions by either calling or invoking them.

 If successful, the result should resemble the following: